What causes headaches?

 A tension headache is easy to diagnose, it feels like pressure is coming from all sides.

-Your posture is likely the trigger of this type of headache pain commonly provoked by computer work involving the ‘mouse hand’, as our patients often describe it, causing referred pain on the opposite side of the neck and contributing to the headache.
+Your posture is likely the trigger of this type of headache pain commonly provoked by computer work involving the ‘mouse hand’, as our patients often describe it, causing referred pain on the opposite side of the neck and contributing to the headaches.

+Sinus pain can cross your cheeks, forehead or be only on one side.
 It is usually fairly obvious to people who seek osteopathic treatment for sinus headaches that it is caused by sinus congestion.
 You feel heavy in the face, across your cheekbones and brow, and it’s worse for bending forward or straining.

 Often the pain radiates to the forehead, temple and cheek with other effects like a blocked or runny nose, a post nasal drip or cough.
 It can also lead to earache, jaw pain and swelling in the face.